daisyLsbu/MonitoringApplication/README.md

 Developed in python, list of host is provided in csv file.
 AIOhttp for Asynchronous HTTP Client/Server communication with the hosts.
 Time-series Influx DB is used to store the data for all hosts. which can be used to plot and analyse using Grafana.
+# Requirement
+InfluxDBClient for connecting to Influx DB server.
+Grafana to manage and monitor processes.
+## Installation
+bash
+sh
+shell